Addie Wagenknecht

-Addie Wagenknecht (born April 15, 1981) is an American artist and researcher living in New York City and Liechtenstein.
+Addie Wagenknecht is an American artist and researcher living in New York City and Liechtenstein.
 Her work deals primarily with pop culture, feminist theory, new media and open source software and hardware.
 She frequently works in collectives, which have included Nortd Labs, F.A.T. lab, and Deep Lab.
 She has received fellowships and residencies from Eyebeam, Mozilla, the Studio for Creative Inquiry at Carnegie Mellon University and CERN.

 Biography

 Addie Wagenknecht was born in Portland, Oregon, in 1981.
 She received a Bachelor of Science in multimedia and computer science from University of Oregon in 2001, and an MPS from New York University's Interactive Telecommunications Program in 2007.
 During her time at NYU, she founded NORTD labs with Stefan Hechenberger, a research and development lab which developed open source multi-touch systems CUBIT and TouchKit, as well Lasersaur an open-source laser cutter.

 Her and her projects have been supported by numerous residencies and fellowships.
 She held Eyebeam fellowships in 2007 – 2008 and in 2013 as Eyebeam and Mozilla's first open(art) fellow and NORTD labs was a fellow at Culture Lab in 2011.
 During 2012 NORTD labs held residencies at Hyperwerk Institute for Postindustrial Design in Basel, Switzerland and Carnegie Mellon University's STUDIO for Creative Inquiry.

 Wagenknecht was a member of the now-disbanded Free Art and Technology Lab aka F.A.T. lab.
 Wagenknecht founded Deep Lab in 2013, which focuses on alternative market economies and creative research, using anonymity as a proxy.